Setting up a Client account

 When adding a new client, you may need to give them access to see the posts you have scheduled for them in their calendar, as well as yours, without that client being able to view any posts you have scheduled for your other clients.
 The steps below will display how you can set this up.

-If you switch over to a client account and find that you're able to view scheduled posts or profiles in the compose box which this user shouldn't be able to view, bear in mind that you're only able to view them because you're logged into an admin user account which grants you access to see these, and that your client cannot see them when they login directly.
+If you switch over to a client's dashboard and find that you're able to view scheduled posts or profiles in the Compose Box or items on the calendar which this user shouldn't be able to view, bear in mind that you're only able to view them because you're logged into an Admin user account which grants you access to see these, and that your client cannot see them when they login directly.
+To see what they see, please choose the Team member filter for your client's account.

 In the "Account" tab, you'll find the following options: